sillypantscoder/enchantedmilkshakes/README.md

 ### Bob

 Bob is a boss mob that attacks you with enchanted milkshakes!
 He looks like a villager but is black and white.
-He attacks players, and only spawn naturally in the outer End islands.
+He attacks players and parrots, and only spawn naturally in the outer End islands and in swamps.
 (A Bob Spawn Egg is available.)

 ### Kahoot Disc